William Shakespeare Quotes

 All the world's a stage, and all the men and women merely players

-— Romeo and Juliet, Act 3, Scene 2
+— Hamlet, Act 5, Scene 2

-There is a tide in the affairs of men which taken at the flood, leads on to fortune
+There is a tide in the affairs of men, which taken at the flood, leads on to fortune

-— Richard II, Act II, Scene 1
+— Richard II, Act 1, Scene 3

 Parting is such sweet sorrow